-14 circumcision policies of international organizations oppose it for the following combined reasons: violation of physical integrity, risk to physical and mental health, violation of human rights and medical ethical principles, complications, sexual and psychological effects, painful, and no potential health benefits.
+14 circumcision policies of international organizations oppose it for the following combined reasons: violation of physical integrity, risk to physical and mental health, loss of valuable body part, no medical need, violation of human rights and medical ethical principles, complications, adverse sexual and psychological effects, extreme pain, and no potential health benefits.

 2017 Belgian Government Committee for Bio-Ethics

 - The Belgian government Committee for Bio-Ethics has ruled against the circumcision of infant boys for reasons other than medical necessity.
 Its ruling states that bodily integrity is more important than religious faith.

 - “There is no medical reason for infant circumcision.”. . .
 “The foreskin is a normal, healthy, valuable part of the human body.”. . .
 “Circumcision entails a wide array of physical risks and emotional impacts, and detrimentally alters sexuality.”. . .
 “DOC urges all health care professionals to take their ethical obligations seriously by refusing to participate in infant circumcision.”